shalomma/PytorchBottleneck/README.md

 training error is 0) under different label corruptions

 ## Results on Random Labels
+I repeated the experiment on the MNIST data, but this time I randomly shuffle the labels.
+Zhang et al [3] showed that it will take more training time but eventually the same DNN will converge to the same training error as in the true label case.
+Thus, we can conclude that a DNN, with a big enough capacity, has in fact the ability to memorize a given training set (though with poor generalization error).
 ![Alt text](./images/ib_results.png)
-In the upper row, the evolution of layers on the IP in thecase  of  (a)  true  labels  and  (b)  random  labels.
-In  the  bottom  row,theI(X, T) of the 5 last layers in the case of (c) true labels and (d)random labels as a function of epochs
+In the upper row, the evolution of layers on the IP in the case  of  (a)  true  labels  and  (b)  random  labels.
+In  the  bottom  row, the I(X, T) of the 5 last layers in the case of (c) true labels and (d)random labels as a function of epochs

 ## Development
 ### Prerequisites
 * Python 3.6
 * PyTorch 1.4
-* TorchVision 0.2.1
+* TorchVision 0.5.0
 <br />

 ```sh